-7.3 Design Considerations for Long-term, Multi-session Interaction
+7.2 Design Considerations for Long-term, Multi-session Interaction

-As the first step of investigating the feasibility of leveraging LLMdriven exploration of personal challenges, our investigation was based on a lab study conducted in a single session.
-That being said, all participants except one envisioned using EXPLORESELF continuously in the future, particularly when they needed to process complex thoughts or emotions.
+At an early stage of investigating the feasibility of leveraging LLMguided exploration of personal challenges, our work was based on a single-session lab study.
+That being said, in the debriefing, all participants except one expressed willingness to engage with Ex-PLORESELF continuously in the future, particularly in circumstances where they would need to process complex thoughts or emotions.
 For example, P14 imagined the system could help users recognize recurring themes, providing deeper insights into long-standing thought patterns and behaviors.
-Their feedback underscores EXPLORESELF's potential to become a regular tool for self-reflection and processing personal challenges.
+Their feedback underscores Ex-PLORESELF's potential to serve as a channel for people to engage with regularly to process their personal challenges.

-However, applying EXPLORESELF for long-term engagement revisiting EXPLORESELF in multiple sessions over time-involves new design challenges and opportunities.
-First, the system should incorporate sort of long-term memory (c.f., [4, 38]), where it leverages the information derived from past sessions for the current session.
+Supporting long-term engagement with EXPLORESELF-revisiting EXPLORESELF in multiple sessions over time-requires a new set of design considerations.
+The current version of EXPLORESELF expands the branches of reflection rooted in the initial narrative, which the user provides in a prelude to the exploration.
+Intuitively treating this unit as a session, users may create multiple sessions or append more themes to a previously-explored session.
+Notably, the sessions of the same user may be interconnected, sharing common aspects of and sometimes influencing one another.
+For example, a series of personal challenges can lead to the discovery of an overarching theme.
+Also to ensure accuracy and reliability, the system should incorporate sort of long-term memory (c.f., [5, 42]), where it leverages the information derived from past sessions for the current session.
 For example, the system may memorize the interpersonal relationships of the user and consult it when generating themes and questions accordingly.
-However, simply stitching the entire interaction history for model input is neither scalable nor reliable [4].
-This calls for future research designing how the system constructs and synthesizes the user knowledge that are noteworthy.
+However, simply stitching the entire interaction history for model input is neither scalable nor reliable [5], and could lead to inaccurate or irrelevant summaries and guidance.
+This calls for future research in designing how the system constructs and synthesizes the user knowledge that is noteworthy.

-Second, prolonged user engagement with the system will also increase the volume of interaction history to be presented.
-Therefore, interaction techniques such as semantic zooming [8] and the multilevel summarization approach would be necessary.
-The long-term data will also pose opportunities to present other supplementary data, such as recurring questions or themes that the user keeps avoiding exploring: P13 imagined, "I noticed that I have avoided the questions asking about a specific topic.
-Seeing this allowed me to better understand myself regarding what I don't want to face."
-Supporting such 'byproduct' reflections calls for further investigation from the perspectives of the personal informatics systems [13, 46, 55].
+Also, prolonged user engagement with the system will also increase the volume of interaction history to be presented.
+Therefore, interaction techniques such as semantic zooming [10] and the multi-level summarization approach would be necessary.
+The long-term data will also pose opportunities to present other supplementary data, such as recurring questions or themes that the user keeps avoiding exploring: P13 imagined, "I noticed that I have avoided the questions on a specific topic.
+Seeing this allowed me to better understand myself about what I don't want to face."
+Supporting such 'byproduct' reflections calls for further investigation from the perspectives of the personal informatics systems [15, 50, 61].